alokps/Android_Java_Projects/README.md

-# Android_Java_Projects
+# Android_Projects
-This Repo will be used to store all the Java and Android Project Files-JavaAndroidProject.
+List of all Android things and projects.